 Raloxifene is a type of drug called a selective oestrogen receptor modulator (SERM).
-It acts like the female sex hormone oestrogen although it isn't a hormone.
+You might have it as a treatment to:

-Raloxifene is a tablet you take once a day.
+Raloxifene is a tablet that you swallow.
+You take it once a day.

 You should take the right dose, not more or less.

 Talk to your specialist or advice line before you stop taking a cancer drug.

 When you have Raloxifene